-Corey VanGroll completed his fourth season in 2015-16 as Concordia University Wisconsin's Wrestling head coach.
-During his time as the Falcon leader he has taken at least one wrestler to the NCAA Division III Championship each season.
+Corey VanGroll completed his fifth season in 2016-17 as Concordia University Wisconsin's Wrestling head coach.
+During his time as the Falcon leader, he has taken at least one wrestler to the NCAA Division III Championship each season.

 He coached Greg Sanders to the 149 lb.
 National Championship in 2012-13, the school's first national champion.
 He then guided a program-record three wrestlers to the NCAA Division III Tournament in 2013-14, with Sean Ambrocio earning All-America honors.